 Parents or students doing research about university admissions criteria will likely come across the letters S-A-T. Formerly known as the Scholastic Assessment Test, the SAT is a standardized test used for admissions at universities in the United States, Australia, Canada, United Kingdom, the Netherlands, and many other countries.

-The SAT is developed and published by the College Board, a nonprofit educational organization in the United States that has been in operation for over 120 years.
-Although the SAT is a U.S. based assessment, it is widely recognized by prominent universities around the world, and the test is offered in over 170 countries.
-The test duration is 3 hours and consists of mathematics, writing and language, and reading comprehension questions, with an optional 50 minute essay portion.
+The Scholastic Assessment Test is developed and published by the College Board, a nonprofit educational organization in the United States that has been in operation for over 120 years.
+Although the Scholastic Assessment Test is a U.S.-based assessment, it is widely recognized by prominent universities around the world, and the test is offered in over 170 countries.
+The test duration is 3 hours and consists of mathematics, writing and language, and reading comprehension questions, with an optional 50-minute essay portion.
 Below are 3 essential details about taking the SAT.

 Rest, nutrition, and proper preparation are key factors in doing one’s best on any examination.
-While getting sufficient rest and eating a balanced meal are simple tasks, SAT test preparation involves months dedicated to course materials learned in high school and a substantial amount of time reviewing.
+While getting sufficient rest and eating a balanced meal are simple tasks, Scholastic Assessment Test preparation involves months dedicated to course materials learned in high school and a substantial amount of time reviewing.
 Fortunately, SAT preparation materials and courses are widely available online for free, including Khan Academy’s practice tests and study materials, which are made in conjunction with the College Board.

-Not only is Raffles American School a certified SAT testing center, but we also offer SAT preparation courses to students leading up to their exam date.
-In addition, 10th grade students at RAS take the Pre-SAT or “PSAT”, which is the official practice SAT assessment created by the College Board.
+Not only is Raffles American School a certified SAT testing center, but we also offer Scholastic Assessment Test preparation courses to students leading up to their exam date.
+In addition, 10th-grade students at RAS take the Pre-SAT or “PSAT”, which is the official practice Scholastic Assessment Test assessment created by the College Board.
 The PSAT is also used by the National Merit Scholarship Program in the United States to award university scholarships.